20urc3/Sekiryu/README.md

 - **Reporting and Data Visualization**: Generate comprehensive reports with visualizations to summarize and present the analysis results effectively.
 The toolkit provides data visualization capabilities to aid in identifying patterns, dependencies, and anomalies in the codebase.

-- **Flexible Input Options**: Users can utilize the toolkit to analyze individual files or entire folders containing multiple files.
-This flexibility enables efficient analysis of both small-scale and large-scale codebases.

 ## Pre-requisites